Addy0606/imdbdataset/README.md

 Precision : Out of all the reviews that were identified as positive, how many were actually positive?

 Recall : Out of all the positive reviews, how many were correctly identified as positive?

+The probabilities are collected to use in the ensemble model.

 F1 Score : Mean of precision and recall.